moby/moby/docs/sources/reference/commandline/cli.md

       --no-trunc=false: Don't truncate output
       -q, --quiet=false: only show numeric IDs

-To see how the `docker:latest`{.docutils .literal} image was built:
+To see how the `docker:latest` image was built:

     $ docker history docker
     ID                  CREATED             CREATED BY